19 August 2025

 Opening Hours

-Mewar Café will be open Monday, Thursday and Friday:
+Mewar Café will be open Tuesday, Thursday and Friday:

 - 8:30am to 12:00pm (first meal break only)